 - Learning Disabilities Assessment

 - ADHD, ADD

-Neuropsychological assessment aims to discover how different areas of the brain work together.
+Neuropsychological assessments aim to discover how different areas of the brain work together.
 Difficulties with concentration, memory, verbal expression and comprehension, organizational skills, planning, visual perception, and personality or mood changes may all be a result of neuropsychological issues.
-Based on extensive new research, the brain is believed to be highly changeable and receptive to new learning.
+Based on extensive new research, the brain is believed to be highly malleable and receptive to new learning and information.
 This is an exciting and hopeful time for neuropsychological issues and traumatic brain injury, making real improvement now possible.